-I recommend staying at any one of the many fantastic IHG hotels near the theme parks in Orlando, since you’ll still want to be close to all the theme park action.
-I need to escape from time to time for a little fresh air and green, and I’m pleased to tell you that Orlando has a lot to offer in this department.
+I recommend staying at any one of the many fantastic hotels near the theme parks in Orlando since you'll still want to be close to all the theme park action.
+I need to escape from time to time for a little fresh air and green, and I'm pleased to tell you that Orlando has a lot to offer in this department.
 Here are seven places that you can visit to feed your inner nature lover.

 University of Central Florida Arboretum

-Located on the University of Central Florida campus, this 80-acre arboretum has hundreds of plants species in eight collections arranged by geographical area or ecosystems.
+Located on the University of Central Florida campus, this 80-acre arboretum has hundreds of plant species in eight collections arranged by geographical area or ecosystems.
 Visitors can walk, jog, or bike around the 9-acre lake or simply sit at a picnic table and enjoy the open space.
-If you want to learn something about Florida’s exotic species, grab a map and take a self-guided tour or schedule a group tour with one the school’s trained botanists.
+If you want to learn something about Florida's exotic species, grab a map and take a self-guided tour or schedule a group tour with one of the school's trained botanists.

 Lake Eola Park